Building Your First Agent

 Supported providers include:

-- OpenAI GPT models"anthropic"
+- "openai"- OpenAI GPT models

-- Claude models"google"
+- "anthropic"- Claude models

-- Gemini models"azure-openai"
+- "google"- Gemini models

 @forge Decoratorā